Supernetting Tutorial: – Supernetting Explained with Examples

 In the first example, the sum of all subnets' block sizes is 256.
 The block size of CIDR /24 is 256.

-In the next step, we count in the multiple of the block size.
+In the next step, count in multiples of the block size.
 The network number of the first subnet must exist in the range.

 192.168.0.0/24, 192.168.1.0/24, 192.168.3.0/24.......

-If the network number of the first subnet exists in the range, we use this CIDR with the network address of the first subnet to summarize the contiguous subnets.
+If the network number of the first subnet falls within the range, you use this CIDR along with the network address of the first subnet to summarize the contiguous subnets.
 Hence, the 192.168.0.0/24 is the summarized subnet of the first example.

 In the second example, the sum of all subnets' block sizes is 1024.
-The block size of CIDR /22 is 1024.
+The CIDR block size for /22 is 1024.

 10.0.0.0/22, 10.0.4.0/22, 10.0.8.0/22 ....